srnarasim/dataprism-apps/docs/tds_submission.md

-# Applying Contextual Engineering to Analytics: Solving the Last Mile Problem
+# Applying Context Engineering to Analytics: Solving the Last Mile Problem

-**Tags:** contextual-engineering, analytics-ai, browser-analytics, data-science-methodology
+**Tags:** context-engineering, analytics-ai, browser-analytics, data-science-methodology

 ## Abstract

 Traditional business intelligence fails at the "last mile" - translating data into actionable insights at the point of decision-making.
-While contextual engineering has emerged as a powerful paradigm for AI applications, its application to analytics remains largely unexplored.
-This paper demonstrates how adapting contextual engineering principles to analytics - combined with browser-native computation and AI agents - creates truly intelligent analytics systems.
+While context engineering has emerged as a powerful paradigm for AI applications, its application to analytics remains largely unexplored.
+This paper demonstrates how adapting context engineering principles to analytics - combined with browser-native computation and AI agents - creates truly intelligent analytics systems.
 Through empirical analysis and a real-world implementation using DataPrism's WASM-based architecture, we demonstrate 65% reduction in time-to-insight and 78% decrease in shadow IT usage.
 This methodology represents a fundamental shift from static dashboards to adaptive, context-aware analytics agents.

 ## Introduction: The Analytics Last Mile Problem